xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/configuring_the_module_auction_in_x-cart_5.md

 ---

-After the module "Auction in X-Cart 5" has been installed and enabled, it needs to be configured.
+After the addon "Auction in X-Cart 5" has been installed and enabled, it needs to be configured.

-To configure the module:
+To configure the addon:

-1. In the Installed Modules section of your X-Cart store’s Admin area (**Extensions** >** Installed modules**), locate the entry for "Auction in X-Cart 5" and click the **Settings **link below it:
+1. In the Installed Addons section of your X-Cart store’s Admin area (**My addons**), locate the entry for "Auction in X-Cart 5" and click the **Settings **link below it:
     ![]({{site.baseurl}}/attachments/8225032/8356073.png)
-    This opens the '"Auction in X-Crat 5" module settings' page:
+    This opens the '"Auction in X-Crat 5" addon settings' page:
     ![]({{site.baseurl}}/attachments/8225032/8356011.png)
-2. On the Classic auction tab, adjust the module settings:
+2. On the Classic auction tab, adjust the addon settings:
     *   **Display the “Products on auction” block in the storefront**: This setting allows you to specify whether you want to showcase your auctioned products in a special block displayed on your store's home page and category pages - in addition to the Auction section of your site available via the "Auction"  link in the main menu.
         When enabled, the block is displayed either in a side box:
         ![]({{site.baseurl}}/attachments/8225032/8356074.png)